telerik/winforms-docs/editors/maskededitbox/properties-methods-events.md

 ---
 title: Properties, Methods and Events
 page_title: Properties, Methods, Events | RadMaskedEditBox
-description: RadMaskedEditBox is a themeable text box that formats and constrains text to a predefined pattern or a pattern you define.
+description: RadMaskedEditBox is a themeable text box that formats and constrains textÂ to a predefined pattern or a pattern you define.
 The article lists the important properties, methods and events.
 slug: winforms/editors/maskededitbox/properties-methods-and-events
-tags: desktopalert, structure
+tags: maskededitbox, properties, methods, events
 published: True
 position: 10
 ---